"""Utility functions for plotting spatial maps and histograms etc.

 fig, axes = plt.subplots(nrows=nrows, ncols=ncols, figsize=(6 * ncols, 4 * nrows))

-for i, col in enumerate(valid_columns):
+for i, col in enumerate(columns):

 sns.histplot(